rdegges/okta.github.io/hugo/content/docs/api/resources/system_log.md

 ### Transaction Object

-The **Transaction** object contains metadata associated with the event.
+The `transaction` object contains metadata associated with the event.
 This is useful for sourcing and identifying events.
 For example, a transaction object such as

 ```json
 {